willierushrush/willierushrush.github.io/_posts/2021-03-13-classification-of-2-dimensional-orbifolds.md

   - Topology
 ---

-Now that we know orbifolds (see this [post](/posts/2021/02/orbifolds)), we would like to make an attempt to classify the geometries of all 2 dimensional orbifolds.
+Now that we know orbifolds (see this [post](/posts/2021/02/orbifolds)), we would like to make an attempt to classify the geometries of all 2 dimensional connected orbifolds.
 I would like to start off with the theory of covering spaces of orbifolds and then make a classification statement according to the universal cover of these spaces, similar to the uniformisation theorem and the classical classification of surfaces.

 ## Covering Space Theory